fraenkel-lab/OmicsIntegrator/README.md

 `example/a549/Tgfb_phos.txt` is an example of what this file should look like.
 You should record your interactome and edge weights in a text file with 3 or 4 columns.
-The file `data/iref_mitab_miscore_2013_08_12_interactome.txt` is a human interactome example.
+The file `data/iref_mitab_miscore_2013_08_12_interactome.txt` is a human interactome example (this interactome comes from iRefIndex v13,scored and formatted for our code).

 A sample configuration file, `a549/tgfb_forest.cfg` is supplied.
 The user can change the values included in this file directly or can supply their own similarly formatted file.
 If the -c option is not included in the command line the program will attempt to read `conf.txt`.
 The parameters `w`, `b`, and `D` must be set in this file.
-Optional parameters `mu` and  `g` may also be included.
+Optional parameters `mu`, `n`, and  `g` may also be included.
 For explanations of the parameters, see publication.